-- The applicant has at least one credit card from two of the participating banks.
+- Must have at least one credit card from two of the participating banks

-- Unpaid credit card accounts have existed for at least six months with at least PHP 10,000 outstanding balance per card and total overdue balance of at least PHP 100,000.
+- Unpaid credit card accounts must have existed for at least six months with at least ₱10,000 outstanding balance per card and a total overdue balance of at least ₱100,000

-- Applicant's age plus the repayment term of the restructured credit card accounts don’t exceed 65 years.
+- Applicant's age plus the repayment term of the restructured credit card accounts shouldn't exceed 65 years

-- A co-maker or guarantor is required if the applicant exceeds the 65 combined age limit, has no income source, or earns an insufficient income to cover the monthly amortization.
+- A co-maker or guarantor is required if the applicant exceeds the 65 combined age limit, has no income source, or earns insufficient income to cover the monthly amortization

-- No IDRP application filed in the past six months.
+- Must have no IDRP application filed in the past six months

-- No irresponsible use, misuse, and abuse of credit card, such as purchases related to gambling, luxury, or extensive travel.
+- Must have no history of irresponsible use, misuse, or abuse of credit cards, such as purchases related to gambling, luxury, or extensive travel

 Call your issuing bank to apply for credit card debt restructuring under the IDRP.
-If you have multiple credit cards from different banks, the credit card provider with the highest combined outstanding balance will be the lead bank in processing your credit card amnesty application.
-A representative from the lead bank will call you to explain the arrangement and process your application.
+If you have multiple credit cards from different banks, the credit card provider with the highest combined outstanding balance will take the lead in processing your credit card amnesty application.
+A representative from the lead bank will call you regarding the arrangements and application process.

 - Accomplished application form

 - Valid government ID of the applicant and co-maker (if required)